p-raj/p-raj.github.io/us-vs-them.md

-happiness for others, pains for self, feel more intensive than they really are.
+happiness for others, pains for self, feels more intensive than it really is.